 Summer Undergraduate Applied Mathematics Institute

-May 31 - July 23, 2022
+May 30 - July 22, 2023

-The Summer Undergraduate Applied Mathematics Institute (SUAMI) is an eight-week summer research program for undergraduate students.
-The goals of the SUAMI are twofold: (1) to expose students to the nature, culture, and rigors of advanced work and research in the area of applied mathematics; (2) to give the students a taste of the graduate school experience to help them make a more informed decision on whether they should attend graduate school.
-The SUAMI is part of a larger summer program run by the Mellon College of Science at Carnegie Mellon, and SUAMI students will have opportunities to participate in the academic, cultural, and social programs of the larger MCS summer community.
+The goals of SUAMI are twofold: (1) to expose students to the nature, culture, and rigors of research pure and applied mathematics by working on a research project in collaboration with other program participants with faculty and postdoctoral mentors; (2) to give the students a taste of the graduate school experience to help them make a more informed decision on whether they should attend graduate school, as well as inform them about other possible career paths in mathematics.
+SUAMI is part of the Summer Scholars Program run by the Mellon College of Science at Carnegie Mellon, and SUAMI students will have opportunities to participate in the academic, cultural, and social programs of the larger MCS summer community.

-We are particularly interested in including women and individuals from other underrepresented groups.
+We are particularly interested in including women and individuals from other groups underrepresented in higher mathematics.
 Your application should include a statement (at most two pages in length) that explains

 All applicants should apply online at MathPrograms.

 ➤ Hidden number theoretic structures in analysis

 We will work in both number theory and analysis and not only become skilled at translating between these two areas of math, but perhaps make significant progress on a long-standing conjecture in harmonic analysis.
 Specifically, we will work on constructing an "exotic" measure that behaves differently on specific intervals on the real line than others, and relate this to the inherent number theory.
 Though the expectation is a write-up and presentation of our progress, previous REUs related to this theme have produced professional publications, so there is exciting potential for continuing the momentum.
 For an idea of the style of math that may come into to play, see this article [pdf] - particularly the first 2 sections and the last section (This is only to get a vague idea, you do not need to understand everything in this article -- all the previous groups have started with essentially no initial knowledge and made great progress, so you can too!)